MrKeiKun/terraform-provider-powerdns/docs/data-sources/zone.md

 - `nameservers` - Set of nameservers for this zone (Master zones only).
 - `masters` - Set of master servers for this zone (Slave zones only).
 - `soa_edit_api` - SOA edit API setting.
-- `records` - List of all DNS records in the zone.
-Each record has the following attributes:
+- `records` - List of all DNS records in the zone as formatted strings.
+Each record follows the format: `name ttl type content`.
-  - `name` - The name of the record.
-  - `type` - The type of the record (A, AAAA, CNAME, MX, etc.).
-  - `content` - The content of the record.
-  - `ttl` - The TTL of the record.
-  - `disabled` (bool) Whether the record is disabled.
+  For example: `www.example.com.
+300 A 192.168.1.1`
+  - The format is: `<record_name> <ttl> <record_type> <record_content>`
+  - Multiple records are returned as a list of these formatted strings

 ## Notes